 New research on the spread of the Ebola virus in West Africa suggests that the virus is not becoming more severe or transmissible, according to a National Institutes of Health study in Science.

 The condition of the American healthcare worker being treated for Ebola at the National Institutes of Health in Bethesda has improved.

 A U.S. military medical unit is returning to Aberdeen Proving Ground in Maryland after overseeing mobile Ebola testing laboratories in Liberia for four months.

-A patient who was admitted to the National Institutes of Health in Bethesda after being exposed to Ebola has now been released, health officials say.
+The Ebola patient who was admitted to the National Institutes of Health Clinical Center in Bethesda Friday is now in critical condition, hospital officials said Monday.

 The National Institutes of Health Clinical Center in Bethesda admitted a patient with Ebola Friday morning at 4:44 a.m.

 A 26-year-old nurse who contracted Ebola while caring for the first person in the U.S. diagnosed with the deadly disease has filed a lawsuit against the parent company of the Dallas hospital where she worked.

 The U.S. and Liberian governments are starting the first formal patient testing of an experimental Ebola virus treatment that’s been used on an emergency basis.

 One person in Clarendon is being quarantined after traveling to a country effected by Ebola, Arlington County Fire and EMS officials announced Thursday.